 Paid and Closed Revolving/Installment Accounts: 10 years from date of last activity

 *This is general information.
-Rules may vary by state in which you reside.
+Rules may vary by the state in which you reside.

 For the record, positive information may remain on your credit report indefinitely, unless the account is closed or inactive.